-Over the years I used several cameras from different manufacturers, film and digital.
+Over the years, I used film and digital cameras from different manufacturers.
 My digital journey started with a small Nikon camera in 2003, the one that “swivels.”
 I think it was a Coolpix E2500.
-It was in the earlier digital camera days and it was great to have the images available right away.
+It was in the earlier digital camera days, and it was great to have the images available right away.

-Once I was ready to move on to a DSLR I decided for the Olympus Four Thirds system, that was in 2007.
-Size, weight, price and quality were just about right.
+Once I was ready to move on to a DSLR, I decided on the Olympus Four Thirds system in 2007.
+Size, weight, price, and quality were just about right.
 I owned and loved the Olympus E-510 (I still have the body), a small camera with nice image quality.
-Over time I also owned two pro level zoom lenses which replaced the kit lenses that came with the camera.
-It was a very nice system which I knew so well that I could use the camera “blind.”
+Over time I also owned two pro-level zoom lenses, which replaced the kit lenses that came with the camera.
+It was a very nice system that I knew so well that I could use the camera “blind.”

-I probably would have stayed with Olympus would they not have dropped the Four Thirds DSLRs.
-Just as I was ready to buy a new camera.
-This was mid to end 2013.
+I probably would have stayed with Olympus would they not have dropped the Four Thirds DSLRs just as I was ready to buy a new camera.
+This was mid to end of 2013.
 I have to admit that this really rubbed me the wrong way.
-At first I was contemplating to buy a Micro Four Thirds camera and use it with my existing Olympus lenses via an adapter (added cost and the lenses are not made for the smaller cameras, not really ideal).
-After some back and forward I made the decision to bite the bullet and leave Olympus.
+At first, I contemplated buying a Micro Four Thirds camera and using it with my existing Olympus lenses via an adapter (added cost, and the lenses are not made for smaller cameras, which is not ideal).
+After some back and forth, I decided to bite the bullet and leave Olympus.
 That really opened up the field of cameras.
-I did have an eye on Fujifilm cameras a year earlier and now I had a second, much longer look.
-I liked what I saw, did some research, contacted a couple of photographers that used Fujifilm cameras on Flickr and finally made my choice.
+I did have an eye on Fujifilm cameras a year earlier, and now I had a second, much longer look.
+I liked what I saw, did some research, contacted a couple of photographers that used Fujifilm cameras on Flickr, and finally made my choice.

-In the beginning of last year I decided to get the X-T1.
-Since the X-Pro 2 was to be released a few month later, it was on sale on Amazon.
+At the beginning of last year, I decided to get the X-T1.
+Since the X-Pro 2 was to be released a few months later, it was on sale on Amazon.
 Did I want the X-Pro 2?
 You bet I did.
 I pre-ordered it three times and canceled it three times.
-I’ll probably buy it when the next models are announced and the X-Pro 2 or X-T2 will be on sale.
+I’ll probably buy it when the next models are announced and the X-Pro 2 or X-T2 is on sale.
 I did not regret buying the X-T1.

 Why do I like my Fujis so much?

-The size of these cameras is just right for my hands, so is their weight.
-They are easy to carry which makes them tremendous every day and travel cameras.
-Image quality is wonderful.
-I never had a camera system with such precise autofocus, that’s true for the X-E1 and the X-T1.
-The percentage of out of focus photos is very low now.
+The size of these cameras is just right for my hands, and so is their weight.
+They are easy to carry, which makes them tremendous everyday and travel cameras.
+The image quality is wonderful.
+I never had a camera system with such precise autofocus; that’s true for the X-E1 and the X-T1.
+The percentage of out-of-focus photos is very low now.
 This is amazing.

 The lenses I own are fantastic.
-Such beautiful rendering of out of focus areas, contrast and colors.
+Such a beautiful rendering of out-of-focus areas, contrast, and colors.
 Zooms are often talked down on forums, but the two zooms I own, one being the kit zoom, have very nice image quality.
-Fujifilm also knows how to make great lenses, no doubt about that.
+Fujifilm also knows how to make great lenses, and there is no doubt about that.
 My favorite lens at the time of this writing is the 35mm f/1.4.
-If I could have only one lens this would be it.
+If I could have only one lens, this would be it.

-Another reason to like Fujifilm is their continuous support in terms of firmware updates.
-Up to a point of course.
+Another reason to like Fujifilm is its continuous support in terms of firmware updates, up to a point, of course.
 A discontinued camera like the X-E1 is not likely to see any functional updates.

 What is your favorite camera right now?
-The system you really enjoy?
+The system do you really enjoy?